shierote/shierote/README.md

-### Hi there, I', Taishi Eguchi 👋
+### Hi there, I'm, Taishi Eguchi

-- 🧑‍💻 Founder & CEO of ENIAQ, Inc.
+- Founder & CEO of ENIAQ, Inc.
-- 🧑‍💻 Software Engineer
+- Software Engineer

 <!--
 **shierote/shierote** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.